justin-napolitano/PandasAPI/index.md

   - python
   - etl-pipeline
   - data-engineering
+  - data workflows
+  - ETL
+  - data science
+  - Python
 seoPrimaryKeyword: pandas utility library
 seoSecondaryKeywords:
+  - data transformation
-  - dataframe operations
+  - CSV handling
-  - csv loading
+  - data loading
-  - dataframe export
+  - data export
+  - pandas functions
 seoOptimized: true
 topicFamily: datascience
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post is focused on a utility library for pandas DataFrames that is directly aimed at ETL and data engineering workflows, which aligns strongly with the 'Datascience' family description, example slugs, and suggested tags.
   Other families like 'automation' or 'devtools' are less fitting since the post is about data workflows and pandas utilities.
+kind: project
+id: github-pandasapi
 ---

 # PandasAPI: A Utility Library for Pandas-Centric Data Workflows